UniversalTze/CoughOverflow/ai.md

 #### Uses
-- Used AI to help debug error messages that came from errors when setting up end-points, docker containers, JSON errors, database connections and just general error messages that I was confused about.
+- Used AI to help debug error messages.
+Debug messages include, but are not limited to, errors when setting up end-points, docker containers, JSON errors, database connections and just general error messages that I was confused about.